h-escoffier/WILDkCAT/docs/tutorial/tutorials.md

 *Time: ~3-5 min*

-Prepare the input file for CataPro by filtering out the kcat entries that were not found in the previous step and below a limit score (`limit_matching_score`).
+Prepare the input file for CataPro by filtering out the kcat entries that were not found in the previous step and below a limit score (`limit_penalty_score`).
 The resulting file will be used to predict missing kcat values using machine learning.

 The function generates the files named `catapro_input.csv` and `catapro_input_substrates_to_smiles.tsv` in the subfolder `machine_learning`.